-The Assessment in Action (AiA) Project is a collaborative initiative comprising the University Libraries, Students as Scholars, and the Office of Institutional Assessment.
+The Assessment in Action (AiA) Project is a collaborative initiative comprising the University Libraries, Students as Scholars, and the Office of Institutional Research and Assessment.
 The team was selected by the Association of College & Research Libraries to be part of a national learning community to increase the capacity of academic librarians to contribute to the assessment of student learning.
 Assessment in Action: Academic Libraries and Student Success provides professional development for the project teams, and shares strategies for improving our understanding of the value of academic libraries on campus.

 Mason’s project aims to promote collaboration between faculty and librarians in Research and Scholarship Intensive courses.
 The AiA project targets student learning outcome 3b from the Scholarly Inquiry section of the Students as Scholars program rubric, which is “Gather evidence appropriate to the question.”
 The learning outcome is broken down into three main components, and this is where we are focusing our efforts.

 The Scholarly Inquiry Rubric student learning outcome 3b is a selection from the Students as Scholars program rubric.
 For more information about the full program rubric, visit the Outcomes and Rubrics page on this website.

 The logic model is a graphic presentation of the goals, activities, and outcomes for the project.
 This document guides the decisions for program design and assessment.

 Mason Research Practices Survey

 The Mason Research Practices Survey is administered at the beginning of the semester to help librarians and faculty assess students’ research skills so that instruction and resources can be more accurately targeted to their needs.

 Mason Research Practices Survey (.docx)

 At the end of the semester, students complete a follow-up survey that asks them to reflect and report on their research experience.